How much does a planning application cost?

 How to pay

-If you apply for planning permission online through the Planning Portal you must pay the fee through them.
+If you apply for planning permission online through the Planning Portal you must pay the fee through them or the submitted application will not be released.
 Alternatively, if applying by post or email, you can phone us (01969 652345) and pay by credit/debit card or enclose a cheque made payable to 'Yorkshire Dales National Park Authority' (YDNPA) with your application.
 A receipt will be issued once the application has been checked and accepted as complete.

 Applications exempt from fees